14 Mach Number & Reynolds Number

 (2) \begin{equation*} M = \frac{V}{a} \end{equation*}

-Remember that the Mach number is a non-dimensional (i.e., a unitless) parameter and is just one of a series of non-dimensional parameters that are encountered in engineering called similarity parameters.
+Remember that the Mach number is a dimensionless (and so unitless) parameter and is just one of a series of dimensionless parameters encountered in engineering called similarity parameters.
 Mach number is named after Ernst Mach, an Austrian physicist noted for his contributions to various fields of physics and the study of shock waves.

-In a compressible flow, there is a great distinction between flows involving velocities less than that of sound (subsonic flow) and flow velocities greater than that of sound (supersonic).
+It will now be apparent that in a compressible flow, there is an essential distinction between flows involving velocities less than sound (subsonic flow) and flow velocities greater than sound (supersonic).
 If M is the local Mach number at a point P in the flow, then by definition, the flow is locally:

 • Subsonic if M < 1.